Home is often your most valuable investment. Cornell Cooperative Extension’s housing programs can help:

 Biological Contaminants – Effective house-cleaning can control biological contaminants/allergen triggers that can cause asthma.
 Pets, tobacco smoke, dust mites, cockroaches and insects can pollute the air and make asthma worse.

 Lead – Lead is a serious health risk for children and pregnant women.
 You can take steps to decrease risk:

 Asbestos – Many products used to build and furnish your home can make indoor air unhealthy.
 Learn more:

 The New York State Energy Research and Development Authority (NYSERDA) is participating in the ENERGY STAR® Change a Light, Change the World Campaign.
 The goal of the campaign is to save energy and reduce greenhouse gas emissions by encouraging consumers to switch to ENERGY STAR qualified lighting products such as compact fluorescent light bulbs (CFLs).
 These transactions are tracked by a pledge, completed by the consumer, stating that the change has been made.
 Questions on becoming a pledge driver, call 1-877-NY-SMART or send an e-mail to [email protected]

 WATER QUALITY INFORMATION

-Water quality information is available for home owners interested in water testing, water treatment, water conservation, private water systems, household chemicals and your septic system, bottled water, or water during emergencies?
+Water quality information is available from our office for home owners interested in water testing, water treatment, water conservation, private water systems, household chemicals and your septic system, bottled water, or water during emergencies?
 You can also review resources on our Emergencies page.